dbos-inc/dbos-docs/docs/api-reference/configuration.md

 This section is used to specify Operon runtime parameters.

 - **port** (optional): The port from which to serve your functions.
 Defaults to `3000`.
-Using [`npx operon start -p <port>`](./cli#npx-operon-start) overrides this config parameter.
+Using [`npx dbos-sdk start -p <port>`](./cli#npx-dbos-sdk-start) overrides this config parameter.
 - **entrypoint** (optional): The compiled Javascript file where Operon looks for your application's code.
 At startup, the Operon runtime automatically loads all classes exported from this file, serving their endpoints and registering their decorated functions.
 Defaults to `dist/operations.js`.
-Using [`npx operon start -e <entrypoint-file>`](./cli#npx-operon-start) overrides this config parameter.
+Using [`npx dbos-sdk start -e <entrypoint-file>`](./cli#npx-dbos-sdk-start) overrides this config parameter.

 **Example**: